learningcoding-pixel/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list`: Lists all athletes.

-   * `add n/John Doe d/1990-01-01 p/98765432 e/johnd@example.com a/6 Haji Lane s/NUS r/Captain h/175 w/65 t/Injured` : Adds a contact named `John Doe` to the RelayCoach app.
+   * `add n/John Doe d/1990-01-01 p/98765432 e/johnd@example.com a/6 Haji Lane s/NUS r/Captain h/175 w/65 t/Injured`: Adds a contact named `John Doe` to the RelayCoach app.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3`: Deletes the 3rd contact shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `clear`: Deletes all data in the RelayCoach app.

-   * `exit` : Exits the app.
+   * `exit`: Exits the app.

 1. Refer to the [Features](#features) below for details of each command.